PDM4AR/exercises/docs/02-graphsearch.md

 The `search` method has to be implemented for 3 different algorithms: Breadth First Search, Depth First Search and Iterative Deepening.
 The method should return the Path from start to end node (empty list `[]` if not found) and the opened nodes `OpenedNodes` during the search.
 More specifically, `OpenedNodes` should contain nodes in the order that they are popped from the search queue.
 Note: for Iterative Deepening, as the search state is reset at each iteration, `OpenedNodes` should only contain the nodes opened during the last iteration.
 When solving the graph search problem, the following conventions should hold:
 * Nodes are represented by Integers.
-* When a node is expanded, its neighbours are added to the queue in increasing order (from smaller to larger Int).
-Only the neighbours shall be sorted when added and not the nodes already in the queue.
+* When a node is expanded, its neighbours are sorted in increasing order (from smaller to larger Int) and then added in block to the queue.
+Only the neighbours (if not already in the queue) shall be sorted when added and not the nodes already in the queue.
 Ex: The current queue is `Q = [0]`, if nodes to be added in DFS fashion are `{2, 1}` then the new queue will be `Q = [1, 2, 0]`.
 If a successor of the expanded node is already in the queue, it should not be added newly.
 I.e., given `Q = [0]`, with successors `{2, 1, 0}` then the new queue will be `Q = [1, 2, 0]`.